Traveller Adventure 1: The Kinunir

-Traveller Supplement Adventure 1: The Kinunir is a science fiction tabletop role-playing adventure, by an unknown writer, and published by Game Designers' Workshop in 1979.
-Written by Marc W. Miller.
-The Kinunir was the first adventure published for Traveller, winning the H.G.
+Traveller Adventure 1: The Kinunir is a 1979 science fiction tabletop role-playing adventure by Marc W. Miller, published by Game Designers' Workshop.
+It was the first adventure published for Traveller, winning the H.G.
 Wells award for Best Roleplaying Adventure of 1979.

 Plot summary

-Set in the Imperial timeline in 1105, The Kinunir involves a small Imperial warship, now missing under mysterious circumstances.
+Set in the Imperial timeline in 1105, The Kinunir involves a small Imperial warship, which has mysteriously gone missing.

 Reception

 Forrest Johnson reviewed The Kinunir in The Space Gamer No. 28.
 Johnson commented that "Could be fun.
 A prize for referees - but only a very imaginative and painstaking referee will be able to make full use of it.
 A challenge for any group of players."

 Bob McWilliams reviewed The Kinunir for White Dwarf #19, giving it an overall rating of 9 out of 10, and stated that "I refrain from giving this the maximum rating only because GDW may well do even better in future -- recommended without hesitation."

 The Kinunir won the Charles S. Roberts Award for Best Roleplaying Adventure of 1979.